solarsoft0/website/docs/docs/getting_started/index.md

+---
+id: installation
+title: Installation
+description: Installing the SDK
+---

 # Installation

-Fonoster libraries are available for NodeJS via the `@fonoster/sdk` or the web via the `@fonoster/websdk`.
+Fonoster libraries are available for NodeJS via the `@fonoster/sdk` package or the Browser via `@fonoster/websdk`.

 ## NodeJS